david115599/RoverWing/docs/index.rst

 Servos
 ------
 RoverWing provides four servo connections.
-They can be used for any servo which are controlled by standard PWM signal (500 us -2500 us) and 5V power.
+They can be used for any servo which are controlled by standard PWM signal (500 us - 2500 us pulse duration) and 5V power.

 ..
 Note::
    That the total current available for servos and Neopixel LEDs is about 2A.
 This is sufficient